ch627110/Sign-up-Form/README.md

 User tries to submit the form with an invalid email.
 ![alt text](/screenshots/image-1.png)

-User tried to the submit the form with an invalid phone number.
+User tries to the submit the form with an invalid phone number.
 ![alt text](/screenshots/image-2.png)

 User enters a valid phone number in the form.